DanielAMoreno5775/androidUI/README.md

 # Android UI Experiments
 ### Compatible Android Versions
 This is a Kotlin-based app for the Android OS 4.4 (API Level 19 KitKat) up to Android 14 (API Level 34 Upside Down Cake).
+All screenshots depict the app running on the Pixel 3a API34 Extension Level 7, x86_64 emulator.
 #
 ### Brief Description
 The app contains 3 fragments which represent the 3 primary pages: Home, Dashboard, and Settings.
 The Home fragment contains an auto-carousel which will display the 3 images used elsewhere in the app.
 A gesture can also be used to advance the carousel.
 The Dashboard fragment has 3 buttons with individual colors and icons.
 When a button is clicked, the image view on the Dashboard fragment transitions from its current image to the image associated with the clicked button.
 The transition utilizes the built-in slide_in_left and fade_out animations.
 The Settings fragment contains a switch button.
 Click the switch to toggle between light and dark mode color schemes which are defined in the two themes.xml files.